Adults

 Person writing in a notebook with a pen, holding a book open, next to a cup of coffee on a dark table.

-• This study meets on Tuesday mornings at 10:00 am in the library and is currently studying the Book of Job.
+• This study meets on Tuesday mornings at 10:00 a.m. in the library.

 Laptop showing video conference, coffee mug, potted plant on desk.